 B.S.Ed in Physics Education, May 2009 Widener University, Chester, PA Minors: Astronomy, Mathematics, Environmental Science M.Ed in Teaching and Learning, August 2016 Cabrini University, Radnor, PA MS in Physics (Teaching Emphasis), May 2018 Texas A&M University, Commerce, TX

 Mr. John Conte

 Welcome to my webpage!
-I am proud to say that this is my ninth year teaching science at Interboro High School.
+I am proud to say that this is my tenth year teaching science at Interboro High School.
 Interboro has always been a second home to me.
 I am an Interboro Graduate Class of '05.
 I went on to pursue a degree in Physics and Science Education at Widener University.
 I also received minors in the areas of Astronomy, Mathematics, and Environmental Science.
 As an undergrad, I was a part of a number of research projects in the areas of astronomy, climatology, and teaching methodology.
 My favorite research experience was my time working at the Lowell Observatory in Flagstaff, AZ.
 The research team and I worked out of Northern Arizona University to try to detect stars that were suspected of variability.
 I also worked at Widener's Observatory and was a Math and Science tutor on and off campus.
 I helped initiate an afterschool math program for the Chester Upland middle school as well.
-I received my Masters of Education in Teaching and Learning from Cabrini University.
-I am currently working towards a Master of Science in Physics with Teaching Emphasis from Texas A&M University.
+I received my Masters of Education in Teaching and Learning from Cabrini University and my Masters of Science in Physics with Teaching Emphasis from Texas A&M University.

 I am Interboro's only physics teacher so this year my schedule consists of 5 sections of physics classes at various levels.
 Below is my current schedule: